w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 ## Timeline

 The following sections contain rough timelines for the WCAG2ICT work.
-Actual timelines and project management will be handled outside of this work statement, and will not be maintained herein.
+Actual timelines and project management are handled outside of this work statement, and will not be maintained herein.

 A phased delivery of the WCAG2ICT Working Group Note was necessary to provide timely guidance for upcoming regulatory and standards updates, and Phase 1 has concluded.